FlorianHGit/English-Speaking-Tutoring/readme.md

 ![Testing CSS](/readme-images/11-testing-css.png)

 ### Unfixed Bugs
-I'm aware of some that I can improve some of my commits.
+I'm aware that I can improve some of my commits.

 ## Deployment